 The Family Tree provides a free and confidential 24-hour parenting helpline in Maryland.

-We know all parents want their children to thrive, yet understand it's not always easy.
-When you need help along the way, the community has your back!
+All parents and caregivers want their children to thrive, but it's not always easy.
+All of us need help from time to time along the way, and the community has your back!
 It takes all of us working together to raise resilient children.

 The Family Tree's 24-hour Parenting Helpline is a free and confidential way to get parent and caregiver support.
 They provide confidential advice and community resources.